For Larry Taylor, who kept it moving,

 More on my professional work in health care, including scientific publications and helping to launch various drugs and devices, is here.

-Neither I nor this site will ever sell or seek funding for any services, links, products, or mentions for any aspect of ALS and/or patient/caregiver support in any disease state.
-I will never outsource any content to other humans or AI.
+Neither I nor this site sells or seeks funding for any services, links, products, or mentions for any aspect of ALS and/or patient/caregiver support in any disease state.
+I do not outsource any content to other humans or AI.

-With more than 14,000 posts on the Forums, whatever wisdom I might be imparting isn't always easy to find there, even with a search box.
+Why With more than 14,000 posts on the ALS Forums, whatever wisdom I might be imparting isn't always easy to find there, even with a search box.

 The major ALS "guides" can be lacking in "on-the-ground experience" and/or scientific accuracy.
 And chatbot/AI-created ALS information is unavoidably bland and generalized —two things I try not to be.